gregs1104/pgbench-tools/README.rst

   a HTML subdirectory for each test giving its results, in addition to the summary information in the results database.

-* The results directory will also include its own index HTML file that shows summary information and plots for all the tests.
+* The results directory will also include its own index HTML file (named index.html) that shows summary information and plots for all the tests.

 * If you manually adjust the test result database, you can then manually regenerate the summary graphs by running::